Prime minsters of Albania and Montenegro visit Kyiv in show of support

 Rama told the press conference that he and Abazovic “are here to express our full support for your idea and your request on behalf of the Ukrainian people for the European Union to grant Ukraine the status of a candidate country.”

-However, he also raised the issue of Albania’s slow progress, alluding to “the fact that the European Union has not keep its word to us” — referring to Albania’s failure to start accession talks despite fulfilling conditions set by EU members.
+However, he also raised the issue of Albania’s slow progress, alluding to “the fact that the European Union has not kept its word to us” – referring to Albania’s failure to start accession talks despite fulfilling conditions set by EU members.

 “Of course, we are not happy with the EU and this is no secret, but in the meantime we are fully committed to the European journey,” he said.